KevinPedroza/short-url-ui/README.md

-# Getting Started with Create React App
+# Description

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is using ReactJs here you can find more information about ReactJs [Create React App](https://github.com/facebook/create-react-app).
+Also this is the fron-end part of the URL Shortener which was built in ROR.

+## Rememeber first to install the node modules running:
+### `npm install`

 ## Available Scripts